-Note 1 - Basis of Presentation
+Note 1-Basis of Presentation and Summary of Significant Accounting Policies

-The consolidated financial statements include the accounts of Natural Alternatives International, Inc. and its wholly owned subsidiaries (the "Company") and have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations, although the Company believes that the disclosures are adequate to make the information presented not misleading.
+The consolidated financial statements include the accounts of Natural Alternatives International, Inc. and its wholly owned subsidiary, Natural Alternatives International Europe ("NAIE"), (the "Company") and have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations, although the Company believes that the disclosures herein are adequate to make the information presented not misleading.
 The Company suggests that these unaudited consolidated financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's latest Annual Report on Form 10-K. In preparing the consolidated financial statements, management is required to make certain estimates and assumptions that may affect the reported amounts of assets, liabilities, revenues and expenses during the reporting periods.
 Actual results may differ from such estimates.
-In the opinion of the Company, all adjustments necessary to present fairly the information in the following unaudited consolidated financial statements for such interim periods are not necessarily indicative of the results for the full year.
-Certain amounts in prior period consolidated financial statements have been reclassified to conform to the presentation for the six months ended December 31, 2001.
+In the opinion of the Company, all adjustments necessary to present fairly the information in the following unaudited consolidated financial statements of the Company have been included.
+The results of operations for such interim periods are not necessarily indicative of the results for the full year.